Planning a solo women trip? Let us look at some of the essential tips that you can use for your upcoming solo women trip.

-Internationally, of course, it might be a bit easier in terms of the unwarranted attention from the opposite sex, but, comes with challenges of its own.
-Not knowing the local language, not liking the cuisine, being too home-sick for the familiar are all possible complications.
+Internationally, of course, it might be a bit easier in terms of unwarranted attention from the opposite sex but comes with challenges of its own.
+Not knowing the local language, not like the cuisine, being too homesick for the familiar are all possible complications.
 But, with a starkly different experience, you will have the place to call your own, forever!

 Living in a very patriarchal society, the traditional definition of a woman’s role has been the house-maker.
-Thus, I truly believe we have more hunger for individuality & independence then men of our generation, or any generation for that matter.
+Thus, I truly believe we have more hunger for individuality & independence than men of our generation or any generation for that matter.

 You are reading this page, knowing you want to go on an adventure just for yourself.
 Don’t be hesitant and take the plunge, dear wanderer!

 So what are you waiting for?
-Book your tickets, pack your bags, make sure you have everything we listed above and say adios to you day-to-day life.
+Book your tickets, pack your bags, make sure you have everything we listed above, and say adios to your day-to-day life.
 Comment below if you have any questions and concerns.
 I will be happy to help and respond!